awsdocs/amazon-lexv2-developer-guide/doc_source/security_iam_service-with-iam.md

 AWS supports global condition keys and service\-specific condition keys\.
 To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

-To see a list of Amazon Lex condition keys, see [Condition keys for Amazon Lex](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-policy-keys) in the *Service Authorization Reference*\.
-To learn with which actions and resources you can use a condition key, see [Actions defined by Amazon Lex](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-actions-as-permissions)\.
+To see a list of Amazon Lex V2 condition keys, see [Condition keys for Amazon Lex V2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-policy-keys) in the *Service Authorization Reference*\.
+To learn with which actions and resources you can use a condition key, see [Actions defined by Amazon Lex V2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonlexv2.html#awskeymanagementservice-actions-as-permissions)\.

-To view examples of Amazon Lex identity\-based policies, see [Identity\-based policy examples for Amazon Lex](security_iam_id-based-policy-examples.md)\.
+To view examples of Amazon Lex V2 identity\-based policies, see [Identity\-based policy examples for Amazon Lex V2](security_iam_id-based-policy-examples.md)\.

-## Access control lists \(ACLs\) in Amazon Lex<a name="security_iam_service-with-iam-acls"></a>
+## Access control lists \(ACLs\) in Amazon Lex V2<a name="security_iam_service-with-iam-acls"></a>

 |  |  |